A few weeks ago I visited Costa Rica for the second time in hopes of a journey to discover traditional Costa Rican food.

 Tres Leches Cake

 Perhaps the most popular dessert in Latin America.
-You can find versions of tres leches cake throughout Central and South America.
+You can find versions of tres leches cake throughout Central and South America and is one of the most popular Peruvian desserts.

 Essentially, this is a sponge cake that is soaked in milk, condensed milk and evaporated milk.